Digitalization in Migration and Refugee Processes: Assessing the role of technology in mixed migration in Kenya. 2018-2019

 George Mason University, Dissertation Project.
 2011-2016

 This dissertation contributes deeper theorization of the role of ICTs in crisis response, drawing on the political science and sociology literature on collective action and violence prevention.
 This social-theoretical grounding is important because while technologists and engineers have pushed for innovative use of ICTs in crisis response and international development more widely, there remains limited understanding of how these technologies, and the information shared across them, are used by communities to support socio-political processes, including violence prevention and disaster response.
 The research was funded by a Fulbright Fellowship.
-The findings from this dissertation project have been published in International Studies Perspectives, Business Peace and Sustainable Development, and are currently under review at Disasters.
+The findings from this dissertation project have been published in International Studies Perspectives, Business Peace and Sustainable Development, and are forthcoming in Disasters Journal.